survivejs/webpack-book/manuscript/developing_with_webpack/01_getting_started.md

 ## Useful Plugins for Development

-Given different systems treat paths differently, it can be handy to force path case sensitivity. [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) has been designed for this purpose.
-Consider setting it up especially if you work in a mixed environment.
+As webpack plugin ecosystem is quite diverse, there are a lot of plugins that can help specifically with development.
+I've listed a few of these below to give you a better idea of what's available:

+* [case-sensitive-paths-webpack-plugin](https://www.npmjs.com/package/case-sensitive-paths-webpack-plugin) has been designed to avoid issues with mixed path naming.
+A path that is valid on macOS, might not be that on Windows.
+If you work in a mixed environment, this plugin can be handy.
-[npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
+* [npm-install-webpack-plugin](https://www.npmjs.com/package/npm-install-webpack-plugin) allows webpack to install and wire the installed packages with your *package.json* as you import new packages to your project.
 It's almost magical this way.

-As sometimes your build can fail for some reason, it can be handy to hear it.
-This is where [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) comes in.
-It rings the system bell on failure.
+* [system-bell-webpack-plugin](https://www.npmjs.com/package/system-bell-webpack-plugin) rings the system bell on failure instead of letting webpack fail silently.
+* [friendly-errors-webpack-plugin](https://www.npmjs.com/package/friendly-errors-webpack-plugin) improves on error reporting of webpack.
+It captures common errors and displays them in a more friendly manner, hence the name.

-[webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
+* [webpack-dashboard](https://www.npmjs.com/package/webpack-dashboard) gives an entire terminal based dashboard over the standard webpack output.
 If you prefer clear visual output, this one will come in handy.

-There are more small plugins like this.
-It can be worth your while to set up linting to enforce coding standards.
+In addition to plugins like these, it can be worth your while to set up linting to enforce coding standards.
 The *Linting* chapter digs into that topic in greater detail.

 ## Conclusion